6bee/Remote.Linq/README.md

 | `Remote.Linq.Text.Json`           | [![NuGet Badge][37]][38] | [![MyGet Pre Release][39]][40] |

 ## Description
-Remote Linq is a small and easy to use - yet very powerful - library to translate LINQ expression trees to strongly typed, serializable expression trees and vice versa.
+_Remote.Linq_ is a small and easy to use - yet very powerful - library to translate LINQ expression trees to strongly typed, serializable expression trees and vice versa.
 It provides functionality to send arbitrary LINQ queries to a remote service to be applied and executed against any enumerable or queryable data collection.

-Building a LINQ interface for custom services is made a breeze by using Remote Linq.
+Building a LINQ interface for custom services is made a breeze by using _Remote.Linq_.

 ## Features
 *   Translate LINQ expressions into serializable expression trees (remote LINQ expression) and vice versa.